TeraMind244/SmartParkingDeepLearning/README.md

 2. `train_data/` - Training data for CNN model.
 Sample data included

 3. `for_cnn/` - Directory to keep generated images for cnn.
-You have to manually label these images by separating them into sub-folders in side `train_data/` as structured below.
+You have to manually label these images by separating them into sub-folders in side `train_data/` as structure below.
 Please note that `for_cnn/` is just only a directory to keep temporary images.
-It has no use in main process.
+It plays no role in main process.

 ```
 .